 1. Choosing the Right Plastic-safe Cleaner

 When selecting a plastic-safe cleaner, ensure it is specifically formulated for automotive use.
 Some cleaners may contain harsh chemicals that can adversely affect certain types of plastics.
-(See Also: Can a Dealer Sell a Car with Structural Damage?
-Unveiling the Truth)
+(See Also: Can You Use Windex on Car Paint?
+Exploring Safe Cleaning Methods)

 2. Avoiding Abrasive Materials